Wesley West

-Wesley Wendell West (1906-1984) was the second son of James Marion West and younger brother of James Marion West, Jr. Like his brother and father before him, he was a noted Texas rancher, oilman, and philanthropist.
+Wesley Wendell West (June 6, 1906 – 1984) was an American businessman.
+He was the second son of James Marion West Sr. and younger brother of James Marion West Jr. Like his brother and father before him, he was a noted Texas rancher, oilman, and philanthropist.
 He founded Wesley West Minerals, a mineral rights owning entity currently operating in Texas, Alabama, Mississippi, and New Mexico, and Wesley West Cattle L.P.

+Biography

-He married Neva Yvonne (née Watkins) in 1930.
+Born June 6, 1906, West married Neva Yvonne (née Watkins) in 1930.
 Together, they had three children; sons Wesley (who died of leukemia at age seven) and James W., and daughter Betty Ann.